San Pedro Valley - Geologic History

 What

-was to eventually become Southern Arizona started out as offshore deposits of
+was to eventually become Southern Arizona started out as offshore

-sand and silt adjacent to a landmass called Laurentia (which eventually became
+sand and silt adjacent to a landmass called Laurentia (which eventually

 the North American continent).
 Due to early plate tectonics (continents